 - 4. The relevant teachers for investigating and dealing with bullying are as follows: (see Section 6.8 of the Anti-Bullying Procedures for Primary and Post-Primary Schools):

-- Appropriate Year Head
+- ✓ Appropriate Year Head

-- Principal
+- √ Principal

-- Deputy Principals
+- ✓ Deputy Principals

-5. The education and prevention strategies that will be used by the school are as follows (see school.
+- 5. The education and prevention strategies that will be used by the school are as follows (see Section 6.5 of the Anti-Bullying Procedures for Primary and Post-Primary Schools):

+Creating a caring school community is one of the five key elements of an Edmund Rice school.
 The values of a Catholic school are taught and emphasised at all times and we inculcate respect for each individual from the first day of school.